Cole Figueroa

-Stephen Coleman Figueroa (born June 30, 1987) is an American former Major League Baseball (MLB) infielder who played for the Tampa Bay Rays, New York Yankees and Pittsburgh Pirates between 2014 and 2016.
-He currently works in the Tampa Bay Rays front office as the Director of Baseball Operations.
+Stephen Coleman Figueroa (born June 30, 1987) is an American former professional baseball infielder and current assistant general manager for the Texas Rangers of Major League Baseball (MLB).
+He played in MLB from 2014 to 2016 for the Tampa Bay Rays, New York Yankees, and Pittsburgh Pirates.

 Amateur career

 Figueroa attended Lincoln High School in Tallahassee, Florida, where he helped take the school's baseball team to the District 4A Championship.
 Figueroa played college baseball at the University of Florida while majoring in Sports Management.
 Figueroa's college achievements included All-Southeastern Conference (SEC) Freshman Team the SEC all-academic team.
 Figueroa was also named freshman All-American by rivals.com, Louisville Slugger, and Baseball America.
 He was selected to the Dick Howser Trophy watch list.

 In 2008, Figueroa was named to the All-SEC academic team.
 He was named a Golden Spikes Award finalist along with being named to the midseason watch list for the Brooks Wallace Award.
 Figueroa led the Gators that year in average, home runs, RBI, Slugging percentage and on-base percentage.

 In 2007, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League (CCBL), and was named a league all-star.
 He returned to the CCBL in 2008 to play for the Orleans Cardinals.